kennyscodes/take-a-break/README.md

 # take-a-break
-Small python code for a program that tell you to take a break after some minutes
+Small python code for a program that tells you to take a break after some minutes.
+I update it daily.